SebNielsen/JSExcercisesPeriod2/readme.md

     }

 ###4.
 Explain the Express concept middleware.
-Since Express only supports some basic features, the Express middlewate is a possibility for expand the amount of features, according to your needs.
+Since Express only supports some basic features, the Express middleware is a possibility for expand the amount of features, according to your needs.
 That means that Express middlewares are pluggable JavaScript components, which make Express apps very modular, flexible, and extensible.
 A middleware is a function with access to the request and repsonse object, well as the next middleware in line.
 Since